eliaranita1/project1/README.md

 <br/><br/><br/>

 **Overview**: Introduce the group project by stating what it is that you are investigating, and why this is a matter of importance.

+As we know, the human species has drastically changed the world

 Our team aims to investigate ... "fishings impact on the climate, plastic in the ocean"